 There are many reasons we may not be able to attend an in-person show when in the market for a boat.
 Maybe it’s 2050, and we are still practicing social distancing due to COVID-19.
 Or, more likely, you just want to save yourself a drive across the city.
 Either way, you can compare the basic features of several boats at once before investing your time in person.

-How do you Complete a Sea Trial when Buying Online?
+How do you Complete a Sea Trial when Buying a Boat Online?

 It’s always ideal to inspect a boat in person after you have made a decision of interest.
 When shopping digitally, you can arrange a sea trial with a surveyor in that area and have the professional results presented to you afterward.